Software-Design/Twayn-DevOps-Customer-View/README.md

 ## Author
 This project is maintained by the [SD Software-Design GmbH](https://software-design.de) - a software development company based in Freiburg, Germany.
+Any other authors, contributors and volunteers are welcome.

 ## License
 This software is provided and maintained under the [MIT License](/LICENSE).